jxom/react-loads/README.md

 The `useLoads` hook accepts 3 parameters:

 - A [**"context key"**](#TODO) in the form of a **string**.
-  - It will help us with identifying/storing data & deduping your requests
+  - It will help us with identifying/storing data, deduping your requests & updating other `useLoad`'s sharing the same context
   - Think of it as the namespace for your data
 - An [**"async function"**](#TODO) in the form of a **function that returns a promise**
   - This will be the function to resolve the data